-In \cite{bicxn}, Nambooripad proved the equivalence of the two constructions in the fundamental case.
-Elaborating on that equivalence, Nambooripad \cite{cross} extended Grillet's cross-connection construction to arbitrary regular semigroups (not only fundamental ones) by replacing regular posets with normal categories.
-Normal categories were essentially small categories whose identities formed a regular poset.
-Nambooripad also proved a category equivalence between the category of regular semigroups and the category of cross-connected normal categories.
-Recently, Azeef and Volkov \cite{indcxn1,indcxn2} had showed the direct equivalence of the above discussed approaches to arbitrary regular semigroups: the ESN approach and the cross-connection approach.
+In \cite{bicxn}, the third author proved the equivalence of the two constructions in the fundamental case.
+Later, elaborating on that equivalence, he \cite{cross} successfully extended Grillet's cross-connection construction to arbitrary regular semigroups (not only fundamental ones) by replacing regular posets with what he called normal categories.
+These normal categories are essentially small categories whose identities form a regular poset.
+In \cite{cross}, a category equivalence between the category of regular semigroups and the category of cross-connected normal categories was also proved.
+Recently, the first author and Volkov \cite{indcxn1,indcxn2} showed the direct equivalence of the above discussed approaches to arbitrary regular semigroups: the ESN approach and the cross-connection approach.

+Recall that the structure of an arbitrary semigroup is naturally composed of two components: left and right.
+The very fact that we need a `bi'-ordered set (each quasi-order coming from each of the left and right Green relations), to characterise the idempotents of a semigroup, is a reflection of this property.
+Hence, except for special classes of semigroups (such as inverse semigroups) with additional `structural symmetry', the natural approach to a structural description should use two categories (and a cross-connection to connect them) and not one (as in the ESN approach).

+Several classes of semigroups (beyond inverse and regular) were studied using `ESN like' approaches in the last three decades \cite{lawson,hollings,gomes,gould2,gouldrestr,wangureg,swang2017,swang2018,stokes2017}.
+But this literature is almost reaching the saturation point, due to the obvious constraint of relying on a suitable set of idempotents of the semigroup.
+One major advantage which the cross-connection approach has over the ESN approach is that is not restricted to the `idempotent part' of the semigroup as it relies on the ideal structure of the semigroup.
+Hence, we can study more general classes of semigroups using cross-connections.
+In this article, we use the cross-connection theory to study a class of non-regular semigroups called concordant semigroups; thus, the first success in the cross-connection theory, beyond the regular case.

-In \cite{armstrong}, Armstrong introduced and studied concordant semigroups as generalisations of regular semigroups.
+Concordant semigroups were introduced and studied by Armstrong \cite{armstrong}, as generalisations of regular semigroups.